BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 vectors, you instruct us to store them solely within AWS’s secure environment.

-**50.9.3.** Your use of Amazon Rekognition is subject to additional [Biometric Notice and Consent Service Terms](/legal/biometric-notice-and-consent-terms/).
+**50.9.3.** Your use of Amazon Rekognition is subject to additional [Biometric Notice and Consent Service Terms](https://aws.amazon.com/legal/biometric- notice-and-consent-terms).

 **50.10.
 Defense of Claims and Indemnity for Indemnified Generative AI Services.** AWS Services may incorporate generative AI features and provide